 The pony rides lasted about 10 minutes each.
 My mother took the kids back to the room while my sister and I went on a trail ride.
 My sister has special needs and they were great at matching up horses to the skill level of each rider.
 You can choose to go on a trail ride where you just walk or a trail ride where you canter.
 The ride was about 45 minutes long and it was nice to go out for some scenic views of the Catskills.

-There are some specific rules to the trail rides which are meant to keep you and the horses safe.
+The Pine Ridge Dude Ranch has some specific rules to the trail rides which are meant to keep you and the horses safe.
 They are pretty standard: no cameras, no backpacks, no open-toe shoes, and no phones.
 Sounds simple, right?
 Well, being an hour north of New York City, there were a lot of city slickers.
 And that’s fine!
 But follow the rules, people!
 I kid you not- on our trail ride, we had a guy get in trouble for texting and riding.
-And another woman quit 10 minutes in because she was “melting.”
-We all had to wait in the woods while a ranch hand rode out to find us and bring her back (insert eye-roll).
-Through it all, the staff remained super patient and understanding.

 After riding, we tried our hand at archery.
 There was a really fun competition where the kids had to try to pop a balloon.
 Harry was the first one to do it and he was SO proud.
 He was awarded “Pine Ridge Bucks” that he could use to buy something in the General Store.
 There were games and competitions going on throughout the day where they could accumulate prizes.